SuperTapood/Cudheart/roadmap.md

 - [ ] remove pragma region
 - [ ] simplify the way functions are used
 - [ ] refactor code according to the linter
+- [ ] allow functions to support more than 1 type template thing
+- [ ] add equal operation to shape objects and use in testing and stuff
 - [ ] fix exceptions not throwing correctly
 - [ ] maybe remove emptylike
 - [ ] maybe remove default contructors?